 - Clinical Assistant Professor, Child Welfare Resource Center

-Winter is the Academic Coordinator of the school’s Child Welfare Education for Leadership Program (CWEL) which provides graduate social work education for public child welfare workers in Pennsylvania.
-As a clinical assistant professor, Winter teaches theory and practice courses in the MSW program.
-She practiced law in England before coming to the United States and obtaining her education in social work after spending several years as a professional rowing coach.
-She has worked in child- and family-serving agency settings in Pittsburgh and has provided training and consultation to human services and healthcare providers.
+She earned her doctoral and master’s degrees in Social Work at the University of Pittsburgh and her law degree from the University of Oxford.
+She practiced law in England before coming to the United States and obtaining her education in social work, after spending several years as a professional rowing coach.
+She has worked in child and family-serving agency settings in Pittsburgh and has provided training and consultation to human services and healthcare providers for over 20 years.

 Winter, E. (2012).
 The role of alcohol and drugs in child sexual abuse.
 In J.L.
 Postmus (Ed.), Sexual violence and abuse: An encyclopedia of prevention, impacts, and recovery.
 Santa Barbara, CA: ABC-CLIO.